| |

 Use silicone muffin liners!
 The second best option is a silicone muffin pan, but paper liners will also work in a pinch.
 One thing I do not suggest doing is baking the muffins in an unlined metal tin—they’re just too difficult to remove.

-On that note, allow the muffins cool briefly in the tin before transferring them to a wire rack, but do not let them cool all the way.
+Allow the muffins cool briefly in the tin before transferring them to a wire rack, but do not let them cool all the way.
 In testing, I allowed a batch to cool in the tin for several hours, and found that the Demerara adhered to the tin.
-(I had to pry the muffins away with a knife!)
-This removal technique damaged the edges of the muffin so they weren’t quite as pretty, and also made it more difficult to clean the pan afterward.
-Avoid this mistake by removing the muffins while they’re still slightly warm.
+I had to pry the muffins away with a knife, damaging the edges of the muffin in the process.
+So remove the muffins while they’re still slightly warm.

-These strawberry muffins are best eaten on the day they’re made—because of the berries, they tend to increase in moisture when stored overnight.
-(That said, they’re still perfectly edible on day two or three.)
-Because this recipe comes together in under an hour, I suggest baking on the day you plan to serve
+These strawberry muffins are best eaten on the day they’re made.
+Because of the berries, they increase in moisture when stored overnight.
+(That said, they’re still perfectly edible on day two or three!)

-Homemade strawberry muffins freeze especially well.
-To freeze, allow the muffins to cool completely, remove the silicone liners (if using paper liners, you can freeze directly in the paper), wrap the muffins in foil, and freeze for up to three months.
-When ready to enjoy, they’ll thaw quickly at room temperature.
+To freeze: Allow the muffins to cool completely, remove the silicone liners (if using paper liners, you can freeze directly in the paper), wrap the muffins in foil, and freeze for up to three months.
+Thaw at room temperature.

 Strawberry muffin on a plate, next to a tea towel and a bowl of Demerara sugar